The Board of Trustees is volunteer based and supports the work of KIPPMA by providing mission-based leadership and strategic and fiduciary governance.

 - Eric Svenson | BOARD MEMBER

-Eric Svenson joined the KIPP Massachusetts Board of Trustees in 2015, where he serves on the Teaching and Learning Committee as well as the Governance Committee.
+Eric Svenson joined the KIPP Massachusetts Board of Trustees in 2015, where he serves as chair of the Facilities Committee as well as a member of the Governance Committee.
 Mr. Svenson is a Managing Partner of Broder, a privately held real estate investment firm based in Boston, MA.
 Broder was founded by Mr. Svenson and his two partners in 2006.
 The firm develops and invests in commercial real estate, residential estate, hotels, structured and surface parking.
 Broder invests nationally with a focus on the northeast.
 Mr. Svenson previously worked at The Abbey Group, Suffolk Construction, and Accenture.
 He received a BA in economics from Union College.
 In addition to his passion for all things KIPP, Mr. Svenson actively supports the Dana-Farber Cancer Institute, Brigham and Women’s Hospital, and Unicef.
-Mr. Svenson is also a sitting Board member of ABC, A Better City.
+Mr. Svenson is also a sitting Board member of ABC, A Better City, and the Hawk Foundation.